hyeonjin-cho/TranscriptionDynamicModeling/README.md

 ## This repository includes:
 1. Code used for preprocessing of raw scRNA-Seq data
-     - fff
+     - 1_TF_Atlas_: extract count matrix of TF of interest
+     - rawCounts2freq.py: make individual PDF files from count matrix
-3. Codes used to generate all plots.
+2. Codes used to generate all plots.

 All the rates were inferred using StochasticGene v.1.1.7